WWAMI – Five-State Rural Community Training

 Other demands on these physicians range from coordinating the input of multiple consultants in the care of chronically ill and physically disabled children to helping design community health services geared toward children.

-This unique opportunity provides residents with a firsthand understanding of what it's like to be a practicing community physician away from the resources of a tertiary care center.
+This unique opportunity provides residents with a firsthand understanding of what it is like to be a practicing community physician away from the resources of a tertiary care center.
+Every year our residents, even those who don’t anticipate a primary care career, rank the WWAMI experience as one of the top educational opportunities of their training.